List of Stargirl characters: Yolanda Montez / Wildcat

-Beth Chapel / Doctor Mid-Nite II
+Beth Chapel / Doctor Mid-Nite

 Beth Chapel (portrayed by Anjelika Washington) is a social reject and nerd who becomes one of Courtney's friends and a member of the new JSA as the new Doctor Mid-Nite.

 Beth was born on May 15, 2004, in Omaha General Hospital to Bridget and James Chapel.
-She primarily grew up in Blue Valley, Nebraska, with her loving and attentive parents.
-They were her best friends and very close throughout Beth's childhood.
-They had ant farms, roach farms, and did almost everything together.
+She primarily grew up in Blue Valley, Nebraska, and was very close to her parents.
 Beth grew up and eventually attended Blue Valley High, which is when her parents expressed a desire to return to their lives.
 This proved difficult for Beth, so she threw herself into schoolwork and created the BVHS teachers appreciation club, though she is the only member.
 She quickly became an outcast despite her talkative and outgoing personality, but often participated in school events despite being relatively friendless.

-In the first season, in the crowded cafeteria, Beth is eating lunch at her usual spot with Yolanda Montez and Rick Tyler, when they are suddenly joined by new-girl Courtney Whitmore.
+In the first season, Beth, Rick Tyler and Beth Chapel are suddenly joined by Courtney Whitmore at lunch.
 Courtney introduces herself and Beth warmly responds.
 When Courtney tries to converse with the group Beth stays silent along with everyone else.
 Beth tells her that the people at the table are not friends with each other or anyone else and they're basically the Loser Table.
 She hardly reacts to Rick abruptly leaving or Henry King's aggressive behavior with Yolanda and the incident that followed.
 The next day, Beth video conferences with her mom at lunch and cues in her father.
 She excitedly gets her father to join the "family lunch", only to be informed by him that he's busy.
 Bridget's colleague, Dr. Henry King Sr., stops by and waves hi to Beth, taking a seat at his desk behind Dr. Chapel.
 She asks her daughter who the girl sitting next to her, and Beth introduces Courtney to her.
 Beth tells Bridget she'll see Courtney at the open house, and their video call ends.
 Beth tells Courtney her parents were the best and Courtney gives her an awkward smile.
 At the open house that night, Beth excitedly tells her parents about her teachers and is seen socializing alongside her parents.

-She later obtains the Charles McNider's goggles, befriends its A.I. which she nicknames "Chuck", becomes the new Doctor Mid-Nite, and joins Stargirl's Justice Society of America.
+She later obtains the Charles McNider's goggles, befriends its A.I. which she nicknames "Chuck", becomes the new Doctor Mid-Nite, and joins Stargirl's JSA.